 This season I am breeding purple albino (triv albino) rosy boas, Tarahumara boas, Kenyan sand boas, Limberg albino rosy boas, albino Whitewater rosy boas, and triv crosses.
 For the 2023 season I will be breeding two Tarahumara females, Limberg albino and Limberg snow rosy boas, San Felipe rosy boas, hypo San Felipe rosy boas, San Matias rosy boas, Harquahala rosy boas, Ortiz rosy boas, Bay of L.A. rosy boas, San Ignacio rosy boas, and more purple albinos.

 I no longer breed normal appearing California rosy boas and California kingsnakes.
 However; I will be renewing my permits soon so I can pursue working with some of the Ca locality rosy boas I have worked with in the past.

-I have been breeding snakes for over fifteen years and I have had a ton of fun building my projects.
+I have been breeding snakes for over twenty years and I have had a ton of fun building my projects.
 I have a passion for the hobby and I love teaching fellow herpers what I know.
 Feel free to contact me if you have any questions about my baby snakes.
 There may be some delay in my responses.
 I am a full-time college professor so I spend a lot time in the classroom helping my students.
 You might have to be a little patient with me.
 For the most immediate response you can text me at 951.807.7598.

 All of my babies that are offered for sale are healthy and well established feeders.
 Please read my terms before making any payment for snakes.